pujaltedavid/binance-crypto-trading-bot/readme.md

 <img width="402" height="291" src='examples/chart10.png'>
 </div>

 It can be seen how not all the trades are positive.
-More trade examples can be found in examples directory.
+More trade examples can be found in examples directory (around 1000 past trades).
 If anyone is interested in contributing, it can study the examples in order to see when the strategy fails and make improvements.

 ### Telegram bot